Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Characteristics for calculating total carbon emissions, C

-### (1) `C` should be sensitive to carbon awareness, energy efficiency or hardware efficiency improvements to the application
+### (1) `C` should be sensitive to carbon awareness, energy efficiency, or hardware efficiency improvements to the application

 #### Operational Emissions